CatharsisFonts/Ysabeau/README.md

 Ysabeau is a free type family developed by Christian Thalmann ([Catharsis Fonts][1]).
 It combines the time-honored and supremely readable letterforms of the Garamond legacy with the clean crispness of a low-contrast sans serif, rendering it well suited for body copy as well as display.
 It is open source, and all its working files (in [Glyphs][2] format) are available from this repository.
 If you wish to work with Ysabeau in a different font editor (which I wouldn't recommend), I can provide you with UFO versions of those files instead.

 Any feedback, bug reports, test results, and suggestions for additions are very welcome.
-You can contact me using the [Eau de Garamond issue tracker][4].
+You can contact me using the [Ysabeau issue tracker][4].

 If you like Ysabeau, please help spread the word via the social media of your choice.
 You might also be interested in my other typefaces on [MyFonts][1] and in my other free type family [Cormorant][3].